ibm-cloud-docs/FileStorage/provisioning-file-storage.md

 {: uilinked}

-# Ordering {{site.data.keyword.filestorage_short}}
+# Ordering {{site.data.keyword.filestorage_short}} volumes
 {: #orderingFileStorage}

+Provision {{site.data.keyword.filestorage_short}} with customizable capacity and performance options using Endurance or Performance tiers to meet your workload requirements.
+{: shortdesc}

 You can order {{site.data.keyword.filestorage_short}} volumes in the console, from the CLI, with the API, or Terraform.
-You can provision {{site.data.keyword.filestorage_short}} and fine-tune your file shares to meet your capacity and IOPS needs.
+You can provision {{site.data.keyword.filestorage_short}} and fine-tune your file shares to meet your capacity and input/outp per seconds needs.
 Get the most out of your storage with two options for specifying IOPS: Endurance and Performance.
 You can provision file shares with capacity up to 12 TB and maximum IOPS of 48,000.
-{: shortdesc}

 - You can choose from Endurance IOPS tiers that feature pre-defined performance levels to fit workloads that don't have well-defined performance requirements.
    - **0.25 IOPS per GB** is designed for workloads with low I/O intensity.
 These workloads are typically characterized by having a large percentage of data inactive at a time.
 Example applications include storing mailboxes or departmental-level file shares.
 The CLI and API responses show this tier as `LOW_INTENSITY_TIER`.